Rated 'Excellent' on Trustpilot

 Menopause supplements can be of real benefit, so too can HRT, but there are other options including counselling, cognitive behavioural therapy (CBT) for menopause, meditation and yoga.

-Isoflavones and B Vitamins are some menopause supplements that can help with moods and anxiety.
-Magnesium supplements are also great for perimenopause symptoms because Magnesium helps to balance hormones and moods.
+Isoflavones and B Vitamins are some menopause supplements that can help with moods and stress.
+Magnesium supplements are also great for perimenopause because Magnesium helps to balance hormones and moods.
 The majority of women do not consume enough Magnesium so it is common to enter perimenopause with a deficiency in magnesium, making symptoms much worse than they need to be.

 6. Sex is difficult during menopause